Skip to content

 Pours flat as glass

-Two coats of pigmented epoxy self-level into a seamless glass-smooth surface that reflects the lights overhead like a showroom floor.
+Two coats of pigmented epoxy self-level into a seamless, glass-smooth surface that reflects the lights overhead, whether you go for a solid colour or a metallic mirror finish.

-Stands up to oil, brake fluid, salt, chemicals and impact.
-Tyres roll, tools drop and jacks land without leaving so much as a mark.
+Stands up to dropped pans, scraped chairs, muddy boots, oil and salt.
+Heels click across it and tools land on it without leaving so much as a mark.

-Spilt paint, dropped chain oil, muddy boots.
-A wet mop or a garden hose lifts every mess straight off without staining the surface.
+Spilt wine, dropped dinner, muddy paws, the odd oil drip.
+A wet mop lifts every mess straight off without staining the surface.

 Bites in the wet

-Fine quartz aggregate broadcast into the topcoat gives the floor grip under wet boots and tyres, without losing the gloss.
+Fine quartz aggregate broadcast into the topcoat gives the floor grip under wet feet and boots, without losing the gloss.

 The Method